XiRoSe/Hotels-Reservations-Research-and-Analysis/README.md

 # Hotels-Reservations-Research-and-Analysis

+About the data:
-About the data - 187848 rows of hotel reservations in different dates,
+- 187,848 rows of hotel reservations in different dates.
-                 9 columns - 'Snapshot ID','Snapshot Date','Checkin Date','Days','Original Price','Discount Price','Discount Code','Available Rooms','Hotel Name','Hotel Stars'.
+- 9 columns - 'Snapshot ID','Snapshot Date','Checkin Date','Days','Original Price','Discount Price','Discount Code','Available Rooms','Hotel Name','Hotel Stars'.
-                 Dates are from 2015/7 to 2016/3.
+- Dates are from 2015/7 to 2016/3.
-                 All data collected for DataScience Course at Colman.
+- All data collected for DataScience Course at Colman.

+Our goals:
-Classification Research - Our goal was to learn for a given 'Snapshot Date','Checkin Date','Hotel Name','Day Diff','WeekDay' properties, what Discount Code will satisfy the highest discount price for a reservation (with generalize matter).
+- Classification Research - Our goal was to learn for a given 'Snapshot Date','Checkin Date','Hotel Name','Day Diff','WeekDay' properties, what Discount Code will satisfy the highest discount price for a reservation (with generalize matter).
-Clustering Research - Our goal was to check for a similar pricing policies for the varied hotels in our data.
+- Clustering Research - Our goal was to check for a similar pricing policies for the varied hotels in our data.
-Distributed part - We wanted to implement the Clustering part in a Distributed manner over Hadoop.
+- Distributed part - We wanted to implement the Clustering part in a Distributed manner over Hadoop.

 ## Key Features